Ceriporia

 Ceriporia is a widely distributed genus of crust fungi.
+Although traditionally classified in the family Phanerochaetaceae, recent molecular phylogenetic analysis supports the placement of Ceriporia in the Irpicaceae.

+Adults of the pleasing fungus beetle Aporotritoma pulchra have been recorded from an undetermined "Ceriporia", which may or may not be placed in that genus today.

 Taxonomy

 The genus was circumscribed by Dutch mycologist Marinus Anton Donk in 1930, with Ceriporia viridans as the type species.
 The generic name combines the Latin word cera ("wax") and the name Poria.

 Molecular phylogenetic analyses have shown that Ceriporia is not monophyletic, despite an earlier study which suggested the contrary.
 The presence or absence of cystidia is not considered a phylogenetic character in delimiting the species of Ceriporia.

-Although traditionally classified in the family Phanerochaetaceae, recent molecular phylogenetic analysis supports the placement of Ceriporia in the Irpicaceae.